Skip to main content

 CreatorDB Skill Routing Smoke Test

 Run this after every meaningful edit to any SKILL.md.
 Each prompt targets a specific behavior.
-Copy the prompt verbatim into Claude Code (with all six skills loaded), then grade the response against the what to check list.
-Pass threshold: at least 9 of 10 should pass cleanly.
-If fewer than 9 pass, fix the identified skills before deploying.
+Copy the prompt verbatim into Claude Code (with all seven CreatorDB skills loaded — creator-search, creator-enrichment, content-search, content-analysis, brand-sponsorship, account, creator-csv-workflow), then grade the response against the what to check list.
+Pass threshold: at least 12 of 13 should pass cleanly.
+If fewer than 12 pass, fix the identified skills before deploying.
 The failures usually point at description-overlap or missing trigger phrases.

 Prompt